 Can an authorized agent work for multiple school boards?

 Yes, so long as each board is listed as the employer of the authorized agent.
+For auditing purposes, if an agent works for multiple schools, the individual will be required to produce check stubs or W2 for each individual school they work for.

 Can our school principal be the authorized agent?